MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 - Deploying and maintaining a supported SBC.

 - A contract with a third-party carrier.
-  (Unless deployed as an option to provide connection to third-party PBX, analog devices, or other telephony equipment for users who are on Phone System with Calling Plan.)
+  (Unless deployed as an option to provide connection to third-party PBX, analog devices, or other telephony equipment for users who are on Teams Phone with Calling Plan.)

 For more information about Direct Routing, see the following articles: